LaurenceGGush/helm/README.md

 Configure the touchscreen for proper input, an example libinput file for an 800x480 touchscreen is in the srv directory and can be copied to /etc/X11/xorg.conf.d

+The display resolution and orientation can be set on line 4 of the service script file **~helm/srv/helm.sh**, DISPLAY and output should also be set correctly.

 ### Kiosk
 The app is run in chromium in kiosk mode, this provides a dedicated fullscreen experience.